Mobilize for aging in community: It’s the right thing to do

 Second is innovation.
 2Life is working outside the lines to pioneer a host of site-based solutions designed to leverage the benefits of integration.

-• Our partnership with Element Care, the highly innovative health care provider, will bring a new PACE (Program of All-inclusive Care for the Elderly) program and quality preventive care to several 2Life locations, starting with our newly expanded Brighton campus.
+- Our partnership with Element Care, the highly innovative health care provider, will bring a new PACE (Program of All-inclusive Care for the Elderly) program and quality preventive care to several 2Life locations, starting with our newly expanded Brighton campus.
 This exciting pilot program will address a critical need for more convenient and comprehensive site-based care access.
 At the same time, we are exploring ways for Element Care to offer PACE provider services to those who live with us but are not Medicaid-eligible, extending convenient, affordable, and person-centered care to all regardless of income.

-• We are working with UnitedHealthcare, a Senior Care Options provider, on a coordinated care management program in which 2Life’s RSCs help residents navigate the complex health care system and ensure
+- We are working with UnitedHealthcare, a Senior Care Options provider, on a coordinated care management program in which 2Life’s RSCs help residents navigate the complex health care system and ensure they receive needed care at home to prevent hospitalizations and avoid unnecessary trips to the emergency department.

-• We are partnering with several Area Senior Access Points and home care agencies to develop innovative contract consolidation strategies to make home care more coordinated, accessible, and affordable for 2Life residents
+- We are partnering with several Area Senior Access Points and home care agencies to develop innovative contract consolidation strategies to make home care more coordinated, accessible, and affordable for 2Life residents.

 Third is mobilization and coalition building.
 Building a groundswell of support to advance the cause, we continually seek out partners and peer organizations across the nation that share our commitment to aging in community.
 And, as it turns out, our best allies are 2Life residents.
 By supporting residents in visiting their city and town halls, Beacon Hill, and Capitol Hill, we’re elevating the most powerful voices to tell the story of why aging in community is both life-changing and smart policy.